AmandaLesnik/WebbCouture/README.md

 Media
 The colors used were based on the pink background color

-The icons in the header, footer and on the back of the flip-cards were taken from Font Awesome
+The icons were taken from Font Awesome

 The fonts used were imported from Google Fonts